ELECTRON11111/sticky-nav/README.md

-### In this project, I utilized the offsetTop and scrollY properties to create a fixed navigation after a certain distance is scrolled.
+### The sticky nav Project utilized the offsetTop and scrollY properties to create a fixed navigation after a certain distance is scrolled.